theRealAph/ScopeLocals/README.md

 These parameters will be accessible within the extent of a binding operation. [ Do we need that sentence? ]

-### Shadowing
+### Nested bindings

+We said earlier than an extent local variable is bound to a value.
+It is also possible to _re-bind_ an extent local variable to a new value.

 The example above we show the user code physically within the server framework class.
 Therefore the notional user code can access the CREDENTIALS and attempt to rebind it.
 However, in real life we couldn't.
-Even though the client might be able to re-bind `ServerFramework.CREDENTIALS`, there should be no way to forge legitimate crecentials, because the payload class doesn't allow unprivileged classes to create new credentials.
+Even though the client might be able to re-bind `ServerFramework.CREDENTIALS`, there should be no way to forge legitimate credentials, because the payload class doesn't allow unprivileged classes to create new credentials.

 It is sometimes useful to be able to re-bind an already-bound extent